aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

-# WebSocket API Cognito Authentication using Lambda Authorizer
+# WebSocket API Cognito authentication using Lambda Authorizer

 This pattern demonstrates how to integrate Amazon Cognito authentication with Amazon API Gateway WebSocket API.